gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 Hence variable names should be nouns and functions names should be verbs.
 If a function returns a property, it should be phrased as a question.

-Any editor worth its salt provides completion, so you can't argue in favour of short but less descriptive names to save typing.
+Any editor worth its salt provides completion, so you can't argue in favor of short but less descriptive names to save typing.
 A long but descriptive name is just hitting the tab key away.